SHATTERPROOF AND ANTHEM BLUE CROSS AND BLUE SHIELD FOUNDATION PARTNER TO REDUCE HEALTHCARE STIGMA AROUND SUBSTANCE USE DISORDER

 Together, the organizations will develop and design an intervention that reduces addiction stigma

-BRONX, N.Y., April 29, 2024 /PRNewswire/ -- A substance use disorder (SUD) is a complex and often stigmatized health condition that affects countless individuals, families and communities.
-Stigma against people with a SUD extends beyond individual and interpersonal levels.
-The Shatterproof Addiction Stigma Index (SASI) found that healthcare professionals hold stigmatizing beliefs toward someone with a SUD.
+INDIANAPOLIS, May 1, 2024 /PRNewswire/ -- A substance use disorder (SUD) is a complex and often stigmatized health condition that affects countless individuals, families and communities.
+Stigma toward people with a SUD extends beyond individual and interpersonal levels.
+The Shatterproof Addiction Stigma Index (SASI) found that healthcare professionals hold similar stigmatizing beliefs toward someone with a SUD.
 Specifically, 65% of healthcare professionals falsely believe that a SUD isn't a chronic disease.

-Through this partnership, the organizations developed an educational curriculum, A Provider's Pathway to Supporting Patients with Substance Use Disorder, to help remove stigma as a barrier to people's ability to receive evidence-based SUD treatment.
+Through this partnership, the organizations have developed an educational curriculum, A Provider's Pathway to Supporting Patients with Substance Use Disorder, to help reduce stigma as a barrier to people's ability to receive evidence-based treatment for a SUD.
 Additionally, healthcare professionals will be equipped to provide culturally responsive care for communities that have been marginalized in the U.S. healthcare system, specifically the Hispanic/Latino community.
-In the state of New York alone, there was a 64% increase in overdose fatalities among the Hispanic/Latino population from 2016 to 2020.
-Bronx County, specifically, landed in the top quartile of overdose fatality rates in the state between 2018 and 2020, at 30.4 per 100,000 people.
-Additionally, Bronx County is in the top quartile in the state for the adult (18-64) Hispanic/Latino population at 35%, and scores high on the CDC Social Vulnerability Index.
-These factors make Bronx County a viable candidate for curriculum dissemination.
+In Indiana alone, the Hispanic/Latino population experienced the largest increase (by 131%) in overdose fatalities compared to all other subpopulations in the past 5 years.
+Marion County, specifically, landed in the top quartile of overdose fatality rates in the state between 2018 and 2020, at 43.5 per 100,000 people.
+Additionally, Marion County is in the top quartile in the state for the adult (18-64) Hispanic/Latino population at 5.9%, and scores high on the CDC Social Vulnerability Index.
+These factors make Marion County a viable candidate for curriculum dissemination.

-The curriculum will be shared with medical doctors and primary care physicians, advanced practice registered nurses, doctors of osteopathic medicine, and physician assistants, so they can gain a better understanding of how best to address and care for people's unique treatment needs.
-Practitioners will access the curriculum through an online platform, and recruitment will be conducted through a multi-prong strategy including professional associations and local healthcare systems.
+The curriculum will be shared with doctors, advanced practice registered nurses and physician assistants, so they can better understand how best to address people's unique treatment needs.
+Practitioners will access the curriculum through an online platform, and recruitment will be conducted through a multi-pronged strategy, including professional associations and local healthcare systems.

+To measure the efficacy of the curriculum, providers will be required to participate in a pre- and post-curriculum evaluation, in exchange for the no-cost CME/CE credits earned by completing the course and participating in the study.
+Clinicians who complete the course are demonstrating their commitment to improving the levels of care provided to patients with SUDs, while having a positive impact on substance use and SUD research.

 "Healthcare professional stigma further disadvantages populations who have less access to care and support," said Gary Mendell, founder and CEO of Shatterproof.
 "In the United States, intersections between race/ethnicity, health inequities and substance use are well-documented.
 For example, Hispanic/Latino individuals needing SUD treatment (21%) are less likely to receive care compared to non-Hispanic/Latino individuals (25%).
 In partnership with Anthem Blue Cross and Blue Shield Foundation, Shatterproof will better the lives of people in recovery, people who use drugs, and people seeking treatment for substance use disorders."